The Next Generation (TNG) Season 6

 "Ode to Spot" shows up in one of Beverly's (usually far more serious)

 plays.
-Things become worse when the holodeck safety protocols go offline,
+Things become worse when the holodeck safety protocols go offline and the

 that restores both Data's mind and the Enterprise computer.

-It is also nice how this episode created strong intra-series continuity.
-It picked up Data's "Ode to Spot" from "Schisms", Crusher's theater group which will also appear in "Frame of Mind", Geordi's and Data's friendship and, finally, Worf's and Deanna's emerging relationship which was hinted at for the second time since "Ethics".
+On a final positive note, it is nice how this episode creates strong intra-series continuity.
+It picks up Data's "Ode to Spot" from "Schisms", Crusher's theater group which will also appear in "Frame of Mind", Geordi's and Data's friendship and, finally, Worf's and Deanna's emerging relationship that was hinted at for the second time since "Ethics".

-Remarkable dialogue: Worf (looking up to the prostitute on balcony): "You wrote this program yourself?" - Alexander: "Well, Mister Barclay helped a little." - Worf: "I must have a little talk with Mister Barclay."
+Remarkable dialogue: Worf (looking up to the prostitute on balcony): "You wrote this holodeck program yourself?" - Alexander: "Well, Mister Barclay helped a little." - Worf: "I must have a little talk with Mister Barclay."

 The Quality of Life Stardate

 46307.2: Dr. Farallon is testing a new orbital mining technology on the station Tyrus VII-A.